mircealungu/reconstruction/2_Abstraction.md

 	- Discuss: how to we define *external* modules?

-Interactive: [Try to filter out the non-system dependencies]([Basic Abstraction](https://colab.research.google.com/drive/1ohvPB_SZeDa5NblzxLAkwmTY8JZRBZe_?usp=sharing).
+Interactive: [Basic Abstraction: Try to filter out the non-system dependencies](https://colab.research.google.com/drive/1ohvPB_SZeDa5NblzxLAkwmTY8JZRBZe_?usp=sharing).
 Does the graph look simpler?

 Lesson: *filtering is a useful tool in architecture recovery.*